Computer People - K

 Co-founder of Revision3, Digg, Pownce, and Milk.

-Category: Entrepreneur, Founder, Manager, Personality, and Twitter
+Category: Entrepreneur, Founder, Manager, Personality, Twitter, and Writer

 American entrepreneur and software engineer who co-founded Instagram.

-Category: CEO, Engineer, Entrepreneur, and Founder
+Category: CEO, Engineer, Entrepreneur, Founder, and Writer

 British scientist and professor of cybernetics known for his studies in the field of robotics.